HughP/dnj-corpus/README.md

 Number oriented notes:

 * Thousands separator is U+002E 〈.〉.
 * Shortened form of the word "number".
 Unicode has a special character for this U+2116 〈№〉.
 Typographical norm in Dan appear to follows French social practice, rather than best practice for encoding.
 This was evidenced only one time in the corpus and is the source of the degree symbol U+00B0 〈°〉 , and likely deserves further investigation before strong claims are made about what method should be used in Eastern Dan writing.
-Wikipedia suggests that "the numero symbol is not in common use in France and does not appear on a standard AZERTY keyboard.
+[Wikipedia suggests](https://en.wikipedia.org/w/index.php?title=Numero_sign&oldid=842034015#French) that "the numero symbol is not in common use in France and does not appear on a standard AZERTY keyboard.
 Instead, the French Imprimerie nationale recommends the use of the form "no" (an 〈n〉 followed by a superscript lowercase 〈o〉).
 The plural form "nos" can also be used.
 In practice, the 〈o〉 is often replaced by the degree symbol 〈°〉, which is visually similar to the superscript 〈o〉 and is easily accessible on an AZERTY keyboard."

 #### Reasonable characters needed for Internet use
 According to [RFC 3986](http://www.ietf.org/rfc/rfc3986.txt) the following characters are needed for reasonable Internet use in the URL and URI syntax.
 In the Internet domain these characters can sometimes have a reserved meaning.
 Therefore they should be given appropriate consideration in all orthographies.
 So while their typographical function may or may not be present in the everyday writing of Eastern Dan, as Eastern Dan speakers become more digitally active with their language, these characters will increase in their usage by Eastern Dan language users.

 This does not preclude any language based denotation that the orthography may make on these characters.
 For instance there is a long typographical history in Eastern Dan of using U+003D  〈=〉 as a tone marking character.
 It is even the case that the original text of this corpus was encoded with this character, no doubt for practical reasons of keyboard accessibility.
 However the more appropriate character is U+A78A 'modifier letter short equals sign'.
 Typographically these characters are the same, however their Unicode properties are different.
 U+A78A can not be substituted for Internet use and U+003D will not properly join with other text to form words in text processing software.
 Just because the internet does not use the same quote marks that French and Eastern Dan do does not mean that these languages need to change, only that accessing these characters and their social contribution is a needed consideration in orthography statements and written language development.

-Unmentioned in RFC3986 is the use of double quote marks which is highly important in various mark-ups like HTML5.
+Unmentioned in RFC3986 is the use of U+0022 double quote marks 〈"〉 which is highly important in various mark-ups like HTML5.
+The following table represents RFC3986 plus 〈"〉.
+Many of these characters are evidenced in the corpus.
+However some are not evidenced.

 Codepoint   | Grapheme
 -------------|-----